Anawrahta: Early life

 Anawrahta was born Min Saw (မင်းစော, [mɪ́ɰ̃ sɔ́]) to King Kunhsaw Kyaunghpyu and Queen Myauk Pyinthe on 11 May 1044.
 The Burmese chronicles do not agree on the dates regarding his life and reign.
 The table below lists the dates given by the four main chronicles.
 Among the chronicles, scholarship usually accepts Zata's dates, which are considered to be the most accurate for the Pagan period.
 Scholarship's dates for Anawrahta's birth, death and reign dates are closest to Zata's dates.

-In 1021, when Min Saw was about six years old, his father was deposed by his step-brothers Kyiso and Sokkate.
+In 1021, when Min Saw was about six years old, his father was deposed by his step-sons Kyiso and Sokkate.
 His father had been a usurper of the Pagan throne, who overthrew King Nyaung-u Sawrahan two decades earlier.
 Kunhsaw then married three of Nyaung-u's chief queens, two of whom were pregnant at the time, and subsequently gave birth to Kyiso and Sokkate.
 Kunhsaw had raised Sokkate and Kyiso as his own sons.
 After the putsch, Kyiso became king and Sokkate became heir-apparent.
 They forced their step-father to a local monastery, where Kunhsaw would live as a monk for the remainder of his life.

 Min Saw grew up in the shadow of his two step-brothers, who viewed Min Saw as their youngest brother and allowed him to retain his princely status at the court.
 Min Saw and his mother attended Kunhsaw, and lived nearby the monastery.
 In 1038, Kyiso died, and was succeeded by Sokkate.
 Min Saw was loyal to the new king.
 He took wives, and had at least two sons (Saw Lu and Kyansittha) by the early 1040s.